Know your options when it comes to using your phone abroad, so you don’t spend more than you have to.

 Luckily, the rules around data roaming are changing, with data caps and like-for-like data charges helping to control your costs when you're overseas.

-In 2017, Ofcom ruled that calls, texts and data usage in the European Union, Norway, Iceland and Liechtenstein will cost the same as in the UK.
+Since 2017, calls, texts and data usage in the European Union, Norway, Iceland and Liechtenstein have cost the same as in the UK – that could change at any time now that the UK's left the European Union.

-However, if you’re going on holiday outside the included countries, roaming charges are usually very high.
+If you’re going on holiday outside the EU, roaming charges are usually very high.

 This means you’ll receive alerts when you’ve used 80% and then again at 100% of your data allowance, so you don’t accidentally overspend.